Kalmat/PyWinCtl/README.md

 With PyWinCtl you can retrieve info or control windows from other open applications, as well as use it as a cross-platform toolkit to manipulate your own application windows.

-This module is a Python 3 evolution from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS support to the MS Windows-only original module, experimental multi-monitor support (*), and many additional features; in the hope others can use it, test it or contribute.
+This module is a Python 3 evolution from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux/X11 and macOS support to the MS Windows-only original module, experimental multi-monitor support, and many additional features; in the hope others can use it, test it or contribute.

 My most sincere thanks and acknowledgement to [MestreLion](https://github.com/MestreLion), [super-ibby](https://github.com/super-ibby), [Avasam](https://github.com/Avasam), [macdeport](https://github.com/macdeport) and [holychowders](https://github.com/holychowders) for their help and moral boost.

-(*) _Multi-monitor is still experimental, especially in macOS in which intensive tests are still pending_

 1. [Window Features](#window-features)
    1. [Important macOS notice](#macos-notice)